luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: dotnet test ModelTests.csproj
 ```

-If you commit and push these changes to your repo, you should see the workflow being kicked off and successfully completing within 5 min.
+Again, push and commit these changes to your repo.
+A successfull build should complete within 10-15 min, which you can observe under the `Actions` tab.

 ## Phase 7.5 Deployment/Upload our model as an artifact